mikezucc/multirepocontext/demo.md

    - × Error

 ### Generated Files
-- MDgent creates `info.mdgent.md` files in each directory
+- MultiRepoContext creates `info.multirepocontext.md` files in each directory
 - These files contain AI-generated documentation for the code
 - Files are updated automatically when code changes